xl45/shedskin/README.rst

 2. If you modify a module after compiling it with **Shed Skin**, you may find yourself unable to import the new version (e.g. to test it in **CPython** before recompiling with Shed Skin) until you delete the corresponding ``.pyd`` or ``.so`` file.

+3. Shed Skin takes the flags it sends to the C++ compiler from the ``FLAGS`` file in the Shed Skin working directory.
+These flags can be overridden by creating a local file with the same name.

 **Tricks**

 1. The used type inference techniques can end up in an infinite loop, especially for larger programs.
 If this happens, it sometimes helps to run **Shed Skin** with the ``--infinite`` command-line option.